Find & connect

 Teams

-Link accounts with colleagues at your firm to search each other's networks — see who your teammates know, with warmth and a reason for each match.
+Link accounts with colleagues at your firm to search each other's networks — see who your teammates know, and request introductions from the relationship owner.

 Leverage your whole firm's network

 Most firms have far more reach than any one person can see.
-Teams connects the accounts of colleagues at the same firm so you can search each other's networks — "does anyone here know someone at Acme?" — and find the warm path you didn't know you had.
+Teams connects the accounts of colleagues at the same firm so you can search each other's networks — "does anyone here know someone at Acme?" — and see which colleague already has the relationship you need.

 It's built around one rule: only the person who owns a relationship ever spends its social capital.
 You can see that a colleague knows the right person, but reaching out still goes through them.
 Teams is a Pro feature and everything below happens in the web app at thenetworkos.com.